-We also explore the impact of model mis-specification on the performances of the proposed estimators and consider four scenarios: (a) both the outcome model and the treatment propensity score model are correctly specified (OCPC); (b) the outcome model is correctly specified and the treatment propensity score model is misspecified (OCPM); (c) the outcome model is misspecified and the treatment propensity score model is correctly specified (OMPC); (d) neither the outcome model nor the treatment propensity score model is correctly specified (OMPM).
-The data-generating mechanisms of the treatment $A$ and the outcome $Y$ for each of the four scenarios are detailed in Table \ref{data-gen}.
-In all four scenarios, we specify the treatment propensity score model as $\operatorname{logit} \left\{ \operatorname{pr}(A=1 \mid c_1,c_2) \right\} = \gamma_0 + \gamma_1 c_1 + \gamma_2 c_2$ and the outcome model as $Y \sim N(\beta_0+\beta_1 a + \beta_2 c_1 + \beta_3 c_2, \phi)$.
+We also explored the impact of model misspecification on the performances of the proposed estimators and considered four scenarios: (a) both the outcome model and the treatment propensity score model are correctly specified (OCPC); (b) the outcome model is correctly specified and the treatment propensity score model is misspecified (OCPM); (c) the outcome model is misspecified and the treatment propensity score model is correctly specified (OMPC); (d) neither the outcome model nor the treatment propensity score model is correctly specified (OMPM).
+The data-generating mechanisms of the treatment $A$ and the outcome $Y$ for each of the four scenarios are detailed in Table \ref{datagen}.
+In all four scenarios, we specified the treatment propensity score model as $\operatorname{logit} \left\{ \operatorname{pr}(A=1 \mid c_1,c_2) \right\} = \gamma_0 + \gamma_1 c_1 + \gamma_2 c_2$ and the outcome model as $Y \sim N(\beta_0+\beta_1 a + \beta_2 c_1 + \beta_3 c_2, \phi)$.

-The main simulation results are presented in Figure \ref{simufig}, which displays boxplots of WEE-DR, WEE-IPW, WEE-OR, CC-OR, and MI-OR estimators of the average causal effects.
-Additional results of other estimators are provided in Web Appendix J. Our simulation results show that both the CC-OR and the MI-OR estimators exhibit bias across all simulated scenarios.
-In contrast, the proposed estimators WEE-IPW and WEE-OR are unbiased for the cases without model mis-specification.
-However, the WEE-OR estimator is biased when the outcome model is misspecified, while the WEE-IPW estimator is biased when the treatment propensity score model is mis-specified.
+The main simulation results are presented in Figure \ref{simufig}, which displays boxplots of the WEE-DR, WEE-IPW, WEE-OR, CC-OR, and MI-OR estimators of the average causal effects.
+Additional results of other estimators are provided in Web Appendix K. Our simulation results show that both the CC-OR and MI-OR estimators exhibit bias across all simulated scenarios.
+In contrast, the proposed WEE-IPW and WEE-OR estimators are unbiased for the cases without model misspecification.
+However, the WEE-OR estimator is biased when the outcome model is misspecified, while the WEE-IPW estimator is biased when the treatment propensity score model is misspecified.
 The WEE-DR estimator demonstrates good performance in situations where either the outcome model or the treatment propensity score model, or both, are correctly specified.
 These findings suggest that the WEE-DR method is a robust approach to estimate the average causal effects, even when model misspecification is present.